krai29/TicTacToe/README.md

 # TicTacToe

-Tic Tac Toe in Android
+Tic Tac Toe game developed using Kotlin and Material Library for Android